adamish/pxt-billy/README.md

 # Billy

-This is a MakeCode extension using a [C port of SAM](https://github.com/s-macke/SAM).
+This is a MakeCode extension based on a [port of SAM](https://github.com/s-macke/SAM) by Sebastian Macke.

-The MicroPython Speech module itself is a port of SAM "Software Automatic Mouth", a legendary text to speech algorithm from 1982 for the Commodore C64
+SAM "Software Automatic Mouth" itself is a legendary text to speech algorithm from 1982 for the Commodore C64

 ## Add to a MakeCode Project